Take a look at our most commonly asked questions about water meters.

 Can I move my meter?

-However we realise there may be times when you want to move your meter.
-For example if you are renovating or you’ve recently changed the plumbing or pipework in your home.
+We realise there may be times when you want to move your meter.
+For example if you’re renovating or you’ve recently changed the plumbing or pipework in your home.

-If your meter is fitted inside your home we can carry out a survey to assess if it could be relocated outside.
-Please note we will not move an external meter nearer to the property.
+If your meter is fitted inside your home or in your garden, we can usually move it.
+This is a chargeable service, and is subject to a successful survey.
+Please note, we will not move a meter in your garden nearer to your property.

-- If you’d like to go ahead with the work based on our quote, you need to pay for it first and then we’ll book an appointment with you to move your meter.
+If you’d like to go ahead with the work, you’ll need to pay upfront.
+Once you’ve paid, we’ll book an appointment for the meter to be moved.

 How do I know if I’ll save money by switching to a meter?